Buenos Aires, Latin America

 #6 Avenida de Mayo

-Avenida de Mayo or the May Avenue is a historical avenue in the center of Buenos Aires.
+Avenida de Mayo or the May Avenue is a historic avenue in the center of Buenos Aires.
 This wide avenue leads from the May Square towards the famous landmark, the Obelisk, and further on the National Congress of Argentina.

 Walk back to Plaza de Mayo from Puerto Madero.
 When you stand with the Pink House behind you, and in the right-hand corner, you will see Avenida de Mayo.